Gauged Gromov-Witten theory for small spheres: Vortices with zero area and genus

 \subsection{Zero-semistability}

-We give an algebraic interpretation of the moduli space of zero-area vortices.
-Let $X$ be a smooth projective $G$-variety.
-The $G$-action on $X$ induces an action on the stack $\ol{M}_{0,n}(\P^1 \times X,(1,d))$ by translation; see \cite{ro:gr} for the foundations of group actions on stacks.
+In this section we give an algebraic interpretation of the moduli space of zero-area vortices in terms of a stability condition.
+Let $X$ be a smooth projectively-embedded $G$-variety.
+The $G$-action on $X$ induces an action on the stack $\ol{\M}_{0,n}(\P^1 \times X,(1,d))$ by translation, see Romagny \cite{ro:gr} for discussion of group actions on stacks.